gbragafibra/whatislife/lit.md

 - Letelier, J. C., Kuboyama, T., Yasuda, H., Cárdenas, M. L., & Cornish-Bowden, A. (2005).
 A self-referential equation, f (f)= f, obtained by using the theory of (m; r) systems: Overview and applications.
 Algebraic biology, 2005, 115-126.

+- Fontana, W., & Buss, L. W. (1994).
+What would be conserved if" the tape were played twice"?.
+Proceedings of the National Academy of Sciences, 91(2), 757-761.

+- Fontana, W. (2018).
+Functional self-organization in complex systems.
+In Pattern Formation in the Physical and Biological Sciences (pp. 43-63).
+CRC Press.

+- Fontana, W., & Buss, L. W. (1994).
+“The arrival of the fittest”: Toward a theory of biological organization.
+Bulletin of Mathematical Biology, 56, 1-64.

+- Fontana, W., & Buss, L. W. (1996).
+The barrier of objects: From dynamical systems to bounded organizations.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.